Relintai/pandemonium_engine_docs/02_tutorials/04_first_3d_game/09_adding_animations.md

 editor in the middle that's currently empty, and filter, snap, and zoom options at the bottom.

 Let's create an animation.
-Click on *Animation -> New*.
+Click on *Animation -&gt; New*.

 ![](img/09.adding_animations/02.new_animation.png)